This is the perfect pumpkin dessert, if you don’t feel like making a pie crust, but still want to enjoy all the autumn goodness of pumpkin.

 If making homemade pumpkin or squash purée, it may have a different sweetness from canned pumpkin.
 Feel free to taste and adjust the amount of sugar for your custard filling.

-For an alternate dessert, for when you don't want to pull out the torch, or if you don't have one, why not whip up the egg whites with creme of tartar and a bit of sugar, and create a lovely meringue to top each custard.
-Or make up a batch of my Forget Me Not Meringue Cookies!!
+For an alternate dessert, for when you don't want to pull out the torch, or if you don't have one, why not whip up the remaining egg whites with creme of tartar and a bit of sugar, and create a lovely meringue to top each custard.
+Or make up a batch of my Forget Me Not Meringue Cookies and serve them on the side.
+In this case, I would serve the custards with a dollop of sweetened whipped cream.

 Lessley